bugs-friemmedia/server2pf/README.md

 We will configure the Script with our Data collected so far.
 Begin with the python Directory in Line 39 (the line begins with "self.server2ip = ..."):

-- Line 39 -> 'ip-list': Enter here the path to the IP-List.txt-File (in our example this was "/tmp/ip-list.txt")
+- Line 39 -> 'ip-list': Enter here the path to the IP-List.txt-File (in our example this was `/tmp/ip-list.txt`)
 - Line 40 -> 'external_host': Enter here the FQDN or the URL of your Server.
 - Line 41 -> 'alias': Here must be entered the Name of the External Alias, we have created on the opnsense (in my example this was "server2pf").
-- Line 42 -> 'url_host': Replace "<IP of opnsense>" with the LAN-IP-Address of your opnsense (we expect it to be connected to your LAN. :) )
+- Line 42 -> 'url_host': Replace `<IP of opnsense>` with the LAN-IP-Address of your opnsense (we expect it to be connected to your LAN. :) )
-- Line 46 -> 'key': Replace "<API-Key of User>" with the content of the first line of the downloaded "apikey.txt"-File from your API-User (everything right of "key=")
+- Line 46 -> 'key': Replace `<API-Key of User>` with the content of the first line of the downloaded "apikey.txt"-File from your API-User (everything right of "key=")
-- Line 47 -> 'secret': Replace "<Secret of User>" with the content of the second line of the downloaded "apikey.txt"-File from your API-User (everything right of "secret=")
+- Line 47 -> 'secret': Replace `<Secret of User>` with the content of the second line of the downloaded "apikey.txt"-File from your API-User (everything right of "secret=")
-- Line 48 -> 'fw-cert': Replace /path/to/Certificate.pem with the path, where you want to store the certificate on the Server.
+- Line 48 -> 'fw-cert': Replace `/path/to/Certificate.pem` with the path, where you want to store the certificate on the Server.
 Please beware not to save it in the webroot-Folder!

 Now save the file and transfer the python-File server2pf.py and the certificate .pem-File onto the server.